trychlos/accounts-iziam/README.md

 On server side, the package calls `Accounts.addAutopublishFields()` whith the fields brought up by izIAM Identity and Access Manager.

+## Provides

+### Components

+#### `iziamLoginButton`

+A login button Blaze template to be called with following data context:

+- `btnClasses`

+    A list of classes to be added to the button, defaulting to `btn-outline-primary`;

+- `btnLabel`

+    The button label, defaulting to (translated) 'Login with izIAM'.

+- `withLabel`

+    Whether we want display a label in the button, defaulting to `true`.

+- `withLogo`

+    Whether we want display the izIAM logo in the button, defaulting to `true`.

 ## Configuration

 None at the moment.